albertsch8/backlog-analytics/README.md

 ## About this Project

-*  **Who**: Anyone with basic programming experience that wants to leverage python to get more out of their backlog or excel files
+  **Who**: Anyone with basic programming experience that wants to leverage python to get more out of their backlog or excel files

-*  **What**: Notebooks to help you analyze and visualize excel backlog data with python.
+ **What**: Notebooks to help you analyze and visualize excel backlog data with python basic_csv_editing.ipynb: edit csv files like you would in excel
+- team_features_{OS}.ipynb: calculate sprint velocity, feature progress, burnup for a dev team
+- product_features_{OS}.ipynb: calculate feature progress for a product or release

-*  **Why**: Python is a great, free, and easy to use tool that will let you gather new insight and visualizations of your data
+  **Why**: Python is a great, free, and easy to use tool that will let you gather new insight and visualizations of your data

 ## Running the Notebooks